nforgeio/neonKUBE/Doc/DEVELOPER.md

 4. Ensure that Hyper-V is installed and enabled:

-    a.
-Run the following command in a **cmd** window to verify that your workstation is capable of virtualization and that it's enabled.
+    * Run the following command in a **cmd** window to verify that your workstation is capable of virtualization and that it's enabled.
 You're looking for output like the image below:
       ```
       systeminfo
       ```
       ![Virtualization Info](Images/Developer/virtualization.png?raw=true)

-    or a message saying that: **A hypervisor has been detected.**
+      looking for a message saying that: **A hypervisor has been detected.**

-    b.
-Press the Windows key and enter: **windows features** and press ENTER.
+    * Press the Windows key and enter: **windows features** and press ENTER.

-    c.
-Ensure that the check boxes highlighted in red below are checked:
+    * Ensure that the check boxes highlighted in red below are checked:

     ![Hyper-V Features](Images/Developer/hyper-v.png?raw=true)

-    d.
-Reboot your machine as required.
+    * Reboot your machine as required.

 5. Install the latest **32-bit** production release of PowerShell Core from [here](https://github.com/PowerShell/PowerShell/releases) (`PowerShell-#.#.#-win.x86.msi`)